mcorwin17/MaxOS/README.md

 ```

 - **`make shell-test`** types at the shell over COM1 and checks it answers.
+- **`make user-test`** runs ring 3 end to end: user output arrives, a kernel
+  pointer handed to `write()` bounces, a wild user read kills the process
+  while the kernel keeps answering, and compute-bound user code gets
+  preempted by the timer.
+- **`make fork-test`** checks fork, COW (the child's write must not show
+  through to the parent), `wait` carrying the exit code, `exec`, and a frame
+  delta of zero across the whole cycle.
 - **`make lock-test`** runs four threads incrementing a shared counter, once
   with the spinlock and once deliberately without, and requires the two to
   disagree: